clseibold/Lydrige/README.md

 <!-- /vscode-markdown-toc -->
 ##  1. <a name='Introduction-0'></a>Introduction
-Lydrige is a statically typed interpreted programming language inspired by lisp.
-It is a fairly simple language which makes it suitable for scripting and simple math related computations.
-While this language is inspired by Lisp, there are many things that make it different from lisp, for example there are no macros.
-Instead, macros are replaced by a simple version of q-expressions.
+Lydrige is a simple statically typed interpreted programming language inspired by Lisp.
+Although originally inspired by Lisp, there are some changes which make the Syntax of the language appear more C-like.
+Right now the language supports: functions, lists, list-manipulation, input, string, casting, casting a string into different values (string to int, etc.), and more!

 You can find even more information about this language on my website at [http://krixano.x10host.com/Lydrige](http://krixano.x10host.com/Lydrige), which includes:
 * Documentation on the Prelude, the Standard Library, and Builtin Functions